Best Books from 2023

 Book Summary

-This historical novel is based on the real-life and memoir of a 15th-century female physician in China.
+This historical novel is based on the real memoir of a 15th-century female physician in China.
 Tan Yunxian was raised in the Ming Dynasty era by her grandmother, also a physician, who taught her the art of Chinese medicine.
 Additionally, she learned about female conditions from her best friend, Meiling, who was training to be a midwife.
 While Yunxian was on the path to success in her own right, she was still sent into an arranged marriage.

 Her new mother-in-law was a traditionalist who forbade her from seeing Meiling and stopped her from helping the girls and women in their household.
 Instead, she is supposed to be a “proper wife,” learning poetry, embroidering foot-binding slippers, and staying within the walls of their compound.